-G-Suite is the foundation for the systems we have developed with over 15 NYCDOE public schools and counting over the past 10 years (which is also used by over 900 NYCDOE schools and counting.)
-These tools (Google Drive, Classroom, Gmail, Calendar, Sites, etc.) can enable the building of a culture of efficient and empowering use of media to expand teaching and learning goals and dovetail with building a culture of strategic schoolwide media literacy.
+G-Suite is the foundation for the systems we have developed with 20+ NYCDOE public schools for over ten years (which is also used by over 900 NYCDOE schools and counting.)
+These tools (Google Drive, Classroom, Gmail, Calendar, Sites, etc.) can enable the building of a culture of efficient and empowering use of media to expand teaching and learning goals and dovetail with building a culture of strategic school-wide media literacy.

 As with website development, we also empower designated staff to administer G-Suite accounts, email groups, etc. behind the scenes.

 Google Drive as the online hub for Staff Documents & Transparent ‘Living’ Curricula